|Intelligence and Learning|

 Errors and Limitations

 Human cognition is inherently fuzzy.
-Human performance is also fuzzy and mistakes are common if not inevitable, even with advanced skills and years of experience.
+Human perforrmance is also fuzzy and mistakes are common if not inevitable, even with advanced skills and years of experience.
 It makes sense that there should be some slack in the evaluation of human performance and conduct.
-One of the common themes of storytelling is the incompetence of others and humans take pleasure in recounting the errors that others make.
+One of the common themes of storytelling is the errors and limitations of others and humans take pleasure in recounting the errors that others make.

 An industry of litigation has emerged around human error and the pretense is that there are perfect humans who make no serious errors.
 The legal case for damages is built on the assumption of a standard of care and due diligence that exceeds the standards achieved in actual performance.
 If a surgeon amputates the wrong leg, a lawsuit against him is likely to succeed.